FloppySoft/EOS-M100-Clean-HDMI/README.md

 Script won't run

-* Try to use eoscard multiple times
+* Try to use EOSCard multiple times
 * Use another card, another size
 * Make sure the SD card is FAT32-formatted (some small SD cards get auto-formatted to FAT)
 * A user recommended to retract the kit lens, another suggested to disconnect the HDMI before running the script, deleting all images from the camera.
 I never needed these steps, though